getdozer/dozer/k8/README.md

 ```
 ## Running

-1. Put your dozer-config.yaml for app in dozer_data folder (you need to create dozer_data directory in root)
+1. Put your app-config.yaml for app in workspace folder (you need to create dozer_data directory in root)
-2. Put your dozer-config.yaml for api in ./dozer_data/api_config/ .
+2. Put your api-config.yaml for api in ./workspace/ .
 Add the following lines to your config to configure api:
 ```
 api:
   rest: